 Mentor: John D. Hulleman, Ph.D.

 A number of retinal disorders are caused by genetic mutations in genes encoding for secreted proteins.
-Many of these mutations compromise protein folding, and thus cause a defect in the protein’s secretion efficiency.
+Many of these mutations compromise protein folding.
+This results in a defect in the protein’s secretion efficiency.
 Identifying compounds which rescue the mutant protein’s secretion defect is of substantial interest to my lab.
 However, since a cell at any given time secretes tens of thousands of proteins, it is difficult to specifically monitor the secretion of the one protein.

 Researchers have therefore developed reporter assays to follow a single protein by modifying it and making it unique compared to the rest of the cell’s proteome.
 One such reporter assay strategy is to fuse is a light-generating enzyme (luciferase) to the protein of interest.
 Then, using an assay to detect the amount light given off in a sample, researchers can infer how much protein of interest is present.
 Such an approach can be useful for identifying new potential drugs which rescue the secretion defects using unbiased screening techniques in a high-throughput manner.